bkd-mba-fbi/webapp-schulverwaltung/doc/io-ts.md

 ### Type Definition

-Runtime types are described in a `.model.ts` file:
+Runtime types are described in a `.model.ts` file in the `src/app/shared/models` directory:

 ```
 import * as t from 'io-ts';